 - Prevention: Planning and Zoning—Through comprehensive plans and zoning ordinances, local jurisdictions decide where development should occur, how much development is allowed, and the amount of open space or working land in a community must be conserved or protected from such development.
 Steering development away from sensitive areas where polluted runoff does the most harm and protecting wooded and other open spaces that can naturally filter rainwater are both critical strategies for reducing stormwater pollution levels in the Bay.

-Once construction is complete, redevelopment projects should manage their sites and buildings for the full "water quality volume" of stormwater—about an inch of runoff, more or less, across the Chesapeake Bay watershed.
-New development projects should manage for full "channel protection volume," a greater amount of water; this prevents runoff from adversely affecting nearby streams.
+Once construction is complete, redevelopment projects should at least manage their sites and buildings for the full "water quality volume" of stormwater—about an inch of runoff, more or less, across the Chesapeake Bay watershed.
+New development projects should manage for full "channel protection volume," a greater amount of water.
+This prevents runoff from adversely affecting nearby streams.
 New development sites should also use "low impact" and "environmental design" techniques (also called "green infrastructure") that mimic the natural flow and filtration of water, if at all possible.

 - Permits—The federal Clean Water Act (CWA) requires the largest municipalities to obtain and hold permits for their stormwater discharges (called "Municipal Separate Storm Sewer System Permits," or MS4s).
-Most of these permits in the Chesapeake Bay region are outdated (meaning more than five years old) and have been administratively continued pending new ones.
-As a result, many of these permits still have old and weak requirements.
-Even the new ones are not as accountable as they should be.
+Some of these permits in the Chesapeake Bay region may be outdated (meaning more than five years old) and may have been extended by state government pending new ones.
+Even newer permits still have weak requirements and are not as accountable as they should be.

-Maryland and Virginia's environmental agencies have pledged to update and strengthen the permits for large counties and cities in 2014 to help meet pollution limits for the Chesapeake Bay.
+Maryland and Virginia's environmental agencies have pledged to update and strengthen the permits for large counties and cities to help meet pollution limits for the Chesapeake Bay.
 Stronger runoff permits will help the states implement the Chesapeake Clean Water Blueprint, to reduce pollution from all sources, and clean up local streams.
 Urban and suburban polluted runoff is a local problem begging local solutions and promising local benefits, as well as larger benefits to the Chesapeake Bay.

 Additional information about stormwater management can be found at the following websites: